Old (film): Box office

 Old grossed $48.3 million in the United States and Canada, and $41.9 million in other territories, for a worldwide total of $90.2 million.

 A week before its release, Variety and Deadline Hollywood reported that film analytics had predicted the film would make $12–15 million in its opening weekend, with some noting that its competition, which had the same target audience, could impact box office revenues.
 Released alongside Snake Eyes and Joe Bell on July 23, 2021, in 3,355 theaters, Old made $6.9 million on its first day, including $1.5 million from Thursday night previews.
 With audiences that were 52% female and 62% at or over the age of 25, it went on to debut to $16.85 million, making it the sixth film of Shyamalan's to top the box office, though it marked the lowest opening weekend of his career.

 Describing the openings of Old and Snake Eyes as "weak," Michael Cieply wrote an analysis to explain the audience decline at the box office, streaming sites, and television by using Occam's razor, "Maybe, as a group, we are suffering from 'screen fatigue' — not in the narrow sense of migraines, eye strain, and Computer Vision Syndrome, but in a much bigger way, as a culture.
 We are tired of Zoom calls.
 We are tired of event television.
 We are really tired of looking at ourselves on media screens, large and small."
-In its second weekend, the film suffered a 60% decline and grossed $6.86 million.
+In its second weekend, the film experienced a 60% decline and grossed $6.86 million.
 After making $4.1 million in its third, Old dropped out of the box office top five in its fourth weekend with $2.4 million.
 In its fifth and sixth weekends, the film fell to the bottom of the box office top ten, making $1.15 million and $840,810, respectively.

 Worldwide, Old made $6.5 million in its opening weekend in 23 markets; the top countries were Russia ($2.1 million), the United Kingdom ($1.1 million), Mexico ($800,000), Italy ($600,000), and France ($500,000).
 In its second, the film had a 35% drop and grossed $7.5 million, including a $1.2 million opening in Spain.
 After making $4.4 million in its third weekend, it made $2 million in its fifth and held a Korean opening in a mere 453 theaters, a decision by the Korea Theater Association to release local titles instead.
 In its sixth weekend, Old was screened in 57 markets and made $1.64 million.
 It made $277,000 in its ninth weekend and $169,000 in its tenth across 60 foreign markets.